Optimizing Your Path: Addressing Confusion and Finding Purpose in Life

 nn

-First: identifying the values and identity commitments that survived the completed goal.
+First: identifying the values and five signs of a self-identity crisis that survived the completed goal.
 What remains true about who you are when the specific objective is removed?
 These surviving commitments are the anchor points around which new forward architecture is built.

 nn